zkf85/zkf85.github.io/_posts/2016-11-24-collection-view.md

 ---
 layout: post
-title: "Collection View"
+title: "Collection View I - Intro & Basics"
+date: "2016-11-24 16:00:00"
 category: [iOS]
 tags: [ios, uicollectionview, objective-c]
 ---
 <div class = "message">
 "Collection View is super powerful."
+This article includes notes on reading Apple Guide Document " Collection View Programming Guide for iOS".
 <br>KF 11/24/2016
 </div>

-## About iOS Collection Views
+# About iOS Collection Views
 - A collection view is a way to present an ordered set of data items using a flexible and changeable layout.

 - Collection views keep a strict separation between the data being presented and the visual elements used to present that data.